Atlas200dk/sample-videoanalysisperson/Readme_en.md

             **cd $HOME/models/videoanalysisperson**

-        2. Using omg tool to execute the following command to perform model conversion on the Caffe model to be used in the sample.
+        2. Using omg tool to run the following command to perform model conversion on the Caffe model to be used in the sample.

             ```
             ${DDK_HOME}/uihost/bin/omg --output="./XXX" --model="./XXX.prototxt" --framework=0 --ddk_version=${tools_version} --weight="./XXX.caffemodel" --input_shape=`head -1 $HOME/AscendProjects/sample-videoanalysisperson/MyModel/shape_XXX` --insert_op_conf=$HOME/AscendProjects/sample-videoanalysisperson/MyModel/aipp_XXX.cfg --op_name_map=$HOME/AscendProjects/sample-videoanalysisperson/MyModel/reassign_operators
             ```

             >![](public_sys-resources/icon-note.gif) **NOTE：**
-            >-  The files required for input\_shape、insert\_op\_conf、op\_name\_mapare all in the “sample-videoanalysisperson/MyModel” directory under the path where the source code is located，please configure these file path according to the path where your actual source code is located.
+            >-  The files required for **input\_shape**、**insert\_op\_conf**、**op\_name\_mapare** all in the “sample-videoanalysisperson/MyModel” directory under the path where the source code is located，please configure these file paths according to the path where your actual source code is located.
-            >-   **XXX** is the name of Caffe model in [表 人体检测应用中使用模型](#zh-cn_topic_0203223281_table1193115345597), please fill in the name of Caffe model to be converted during conversion.
-The pedestrian model does not need the op\_name\_map parameters for conversion.
+            >-   **XXX** is the name of Caffe model in [Table 1](#zh-cn_topic_0203223281_table1193115345597), please fill in the name of Caffe model to be converted during conversion.
+The pedestrian model does not need the **op\_name\_map** parameter for conversion.
 An error will be reported during model conversion if the unnecessary parameters are not deleted.
             >-   The specific meaning of each parameter can be found in the following documents[https://ascend.huawei.com/doc/Atlas200DK/1.3.0.0/zh/zh-cn\_topic\_0165968579.html](https://ascend.huawei.com/doc/Atlas200DK/1.3.0.0/zh/zh-cn_topic_0165968579.html)

         3. Using omg tool to execute the following command to perform model conversion on the TensorFlow model to be used in the sample.